-1) We have audited the accompanying standalone financial statements of United Drilling Tools Limited ("the Company"), which comprise the standalone balance sheet as at March 31, 2024, and the standalone statement of Profit and Loss (including Other Comprehensive Income), the standalone statement of changes in equity and the standalone statement of cash flows for the year then ended, and notes to the standalone financial statements, including material accounting policies and other explanatory information.
+1) We have audited the accompanying standalone financial statements of United Drilling Tools Limited ("the Company"), which comprise the standalone balance sheet as at March 31, 2025, and the standalone statement of Profit and Loss (including Other Comprehensive Income), the standalone statement of changes in equity and the standalone statement of cash flows for the year then ended, and notes to the standalone financial statements, including material accounting policies and other explanatory information for the year ended on that date. (hereinafter referred to as "the standalone financial statement").

 Basis for Opinion